-Our balance sheet as of December 31, 2013 includes cash and cash equivalents of \$0.6 million denominated in euros through Celladon Europe.
-The majority of payments made by Celladon Europe are denominated in euros.
-Such payments have not been material in any period since our inception.
+As of December 31, 2014, we had contractual payment obligations denominated in euros of approximately \in 3.8 million pursuant to our letter agreement with Novasep.
 We do not participate in any foreign currency hedging activities and we do not have any other derivative financial instruments.
-We did not recognize any significant exchange rate losses during the year ended December 31, 2013.
-A 10% change in the euro-to-dollar exchange rate on December 31, 2013 would not have had a material effect on our results of operations or financial condition.
+We did not recognize any significant exchange rate losses during the year ended December 31, 2014.
+A 10% change in the euro-to-dollar exchange rate on December 31, 2014 would not have had a material effect on our results of operations or financial condition.